katamaran-project/sail-backend/docs/code-overview.md

 * Nanosail makes the distinction between expressions and statements the same way muSail does.
-* Nanosail keeps track of some extra information that cannot be directly translated to muSail, such as numeric expressions and constraints.
+* Nanosail keeps track of some extra information that cannot be directly translated to muSail, such as numeric expressions and constraints, which come in handy for monomorphization.
 * Similarly to Sail, a nanosail program consists of a series of definitions.
   See `Ast.Definition` for which types of definitions exist.